rahimnagori/projects/README.md

-# projects
+# Wedding Planner

-Single repository for all the projects

-- Renotek
-- SIMS GROUP
-- PubLiq
+- Design of the project is added.
-- School-Project
+- CSS is added
-- Wedding planner